Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/jira.md

 <hr/>

 ### `testPlanIssueKey`
-A test plan issue key to attach the execution to.
+A test plan issue to attach the execution to.

-!!! note
-    Must be prefixed with the [project key](#projectkey).

 ***Environment variable***
 : `JIRA_TEST_PLAN_ISSUE_KEY`